jmau111/TokenToMe/readme.md

 # TokenToMe #

-Get access token from Twitter (in WordPress)
+Get access toke and more from Twitter (in WordPress)

 ## Requirements ##